cppfw/prorab/wiki/TutorialBasicConcepts.md

 $(eval $(prorab-build-app))
 ```

-After invoking some **prorab** definition there might be some output variables defined like, for example, `prorab_this_name` which represents the resulting filename of the created binary.
+After invoking some **prorab** macro there might be some output variables defined like, for example, `prorab_this_name` which represents the resulting filename of the created binary.

 ## Including other makefiles